AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 #### Defining new methods of finding clients
 All attributes of a `Person` has been abstracted into an `Attribute` class.
 This `Attribute` class defines an abstract `isMatch()` method, thus, any attributes of a `Person` (new or existing), would be required to implement the `isMatch()` method to define how the attribute can be searched using the `find` command.

 This is what allows the `find` command to be extendable to any attribute of a `Person`.
 Each attribute can be defined to be searched in different ways.
-For example, searching a person's `Name` would test a substring against the `Name` attribute, searching a person's `Weight` would test the `Weight` attribute against a range specified (i.e `isMatch()` will return `true` if the person's weight falls within the specified range).
+For example, searching a person's `Name` would test a substring against the `Name` attribute, searching a person's `Weight` would test the `Weight` attribute against a range specified (i.e. `isMatch()` will return `true` if the person's weight falls within the specified range).

 Therefore, to define how an attribute is being searched, one would simply take the following steps:
-1. Define the implementation of the `isMatch()` method of the respective attribute. (e.g `Name::isMatch()`)
+1. Define the implementation of the `isMatch()` method of the respective attribute. (e.g. `Name::isMatch()`)
-1. Create a new class that extends `SearchPredicate` (e.g `NameContainsSubstringPredicate`)
+1. Create a new class that extends `SearchPredicate` (e.g. `NameContainsSubstringPredicate`)
 1. Update the `parse()` method in `FindCommandParser` to uses the new predicate

 #### Implementation Rationale